 When you’re looking up flights and hotels, make sure you check the websites of individual airlines in addition to search engines.
 I always start my search with flight search websites to get an overview of locations, availability and prices.
 Once I’ve pinpointed a specific hotel or flight, I head to the airline website to check their prices.
 Airlines sometimes have lower rates which are only bookable through their website.

-My best money saving tip is to book your airfare with a flight metasearch site, that is to say a site that will search multiple sources at the same time.
-One good example for flights is tripadvisor.com/cheapflights
+One of my best travel money saving tips is to book your airfare with a flight metasearch site, that is to say a site that will search multiple sources at the same time.
+One good example for flights is TripAdvisor CheapFlights

 .
-In Europe, you might want to check out skyscanner.com
+In Europe, you might want to check out Skyscanner

 .
 These sites will often search sources you have never even heard of, making it more likely you will find a good deal.